FSRA Stakeholder Advisory Committee for Mortgage Brokering

-FSRA is looking for members for an initial one-year term commencing in November 2019 and this term may be renewed by FSRA for one additional year to allow membership to be staggered to provide continuity to the Committee.
+FSRA is looking for members for a two-year term commencing in Spring 2022 and this term may be renewed by FSRA for one additional year to allow membership to be staggered to provide continuity to the Committee.

 FSRA will publish the names of the members of the Mortgage Brokering SAC on its website.